jwstegemann/fritz2/www/src/pages/docs/50_StoreMapping.md

 As you can see, the mapped store fits perfectly into the desired (yet a little artificial) requirements for the UI:
 There is no mapping inside the UI, nor are there any custom handler or data-flows in the store.

-To be fair, the heavy work is done by the manual creation of the lens thought.
+To be fair, the heavy work is done by the manual creation of the lens though.

 fritz2 offers some more tools to make lens generation easier, especially for the use case of destructuring complex model types.